Introduction and defination of thermodynamics

 DIMENSIONS AND UNITS

 “Dimension” refers to certain fundamental physical concepts that are involved in the process of nature and are more or less directly evident to our physical senses, thus dimension is used for characterising any physical quantity.
 Dimensions can be broadly classified as “primary dimensions” and “secondary or derived dimensions”.
 “Basic dimensions such as mass ‘M’, length ‘L’, time ‘t’ and temperature ‘T’ are called primary dimensions, while quantities which are described using primary dimensions are called secondary dimensions such as for energy, velocity, force, volume, etc.”.
 “Units” are the magnitudes assigned to the dimensions.
 Units assigned to “primary dimensions” are called “basic units” whereas units assigned to “secondary dimensions” are called “derived units”.
-Various systems of units have prevailed in the past such as FPS (Foot-Pound-Second), CGS (Centimetre ￾Gram-Second), MKS (Metre-Kilogram-Second) etc. but at present SI system (System-International) of units has been accepted world wide.
+Various systems of units have prevailed in the past such as FPS (Foot-Pound-Second), CGS (Centimetre Gram-Second), MKS (Metre-Kilogram-Second) etc. but at present SI system (System-International) of units has been accepted world wide.
 Here in the present text also SI system of units has been used.

 Following table gives the basic and derived units in SI system of units.

-Various system of units
+Various system of units |

-Units conversion
+Units conversion |

-Published by Science Tube 11 September 2020
+SI system of units Published by Science Tube 11 September 2020 |